 We believe every child should have the opportunity to succeed in school and in life, cradle to career.
-Marin Promise Partners refuse to settle for a world in which a child’s potential is dictated by race, ethnicity, zip code or circumstance.
+Marin Promise Partners refuse to settle for a world in which a child’s potential is dictated by race, ethnicity, zip code or financial circumstance.

 Marin Promise Partnership mourns the loss of these precious lives, and we extend our deepest condolences to their loved ones and communities.
-As a partnership that is deeply committed to educational equity, we feel the pain racial injustices have caused throughout the country and in Marin.
+As a Partnership that is deeply committed to educational equity, we feel the pain racial injustices have caused throughout the country and in Marin.

-To instill equity deeper into our operations and across the partnership we work every day to:
+To instill equity deeper into our operations and across the Partnership we work every day to:

 - Make public and visible our community’s racial disparity gaps in education by publishing and continuously updating our Cradle to Career Progress Report.

 - Build a common understanding of racial justice, educate ourselves on race, racism and white supremacy, and encourage others to publicly post racial equity statements like the one adopted by the Partnership.

 - Support one another in continuously improving our cultural responsiveness.

 - Recommit ourselves to recruiting and retaining people of color to lead our organizations and the Partnership.